 A left-handed pitcher, Marciel played for Price at KU from 2007-11, appearing in 79 games, with 25 starts.
 He finished his career with a record of 25-11, including a win over 19th ranked opponent Baylor in April, 2011.

-Head Coach Ryan Mansfield is returning for his ninth summer with the Nevada Griffons and his eighth as Head Coach, as the longest tenured head coach in Griffons History.
+Head Coach Ryan Mansfield is returning for his tenth summer with the Nevada Griffons and his ninth as Head Coach, as the longest tenured head coach in Griffons History.
 This year he also takes on the added responsibilities of the team General Manager.
 He also has the most wins under his belt as head coach for the Nevada Griffons at 202-145.
 Mansfield has had the good fortune during his time with the Griffons to work with over 15 players that have gone on to play professionally.
 During his tenure, the Griffons have qualified for the NBC World Series National Tournament each year, with top ten finishes in 2013, 2012, and 2011.

 The 2015 Griffons were successful again, finishing the year with a 27-16 record.